UBC-Geography/computing-resources/README.md

 # Geography Computing Resources & Documentation

 This repository includes a listing of computing resources and accompanying documentation that can be helpful in familiarizing oneself with various tools and software that are used in Geography research, instruction, and learning.
+For more related materials and workshop oppurtunities, check out [UBC Library Research Commons Workshops](https://researchcommons.library.ubc.ca/workshops/).

 If you have recommendations for materials to add to this list, feel free to create a pull request or reach out to kellen.malek@ubc.ca.